Translated using DeepL

 3. Algorithmic game theory: games in normal form; pure and mixed strategies; dominated strategies; iterated elimination of sharply dominated strategies.
 Nash equilibrium; support enumeration; von Neumann theorem (minimax).
 Extensive form games; subgame-perfect equilibrium; backward induction.
 Repeated games; grim trigger; folk theorems.
 Combinatorial auctions; Bayesian games; Bayesian Nash equilibrium.
 (IA168)

-4. Optimization (compulsory for study under the 2022/2023 control template): Unconstrained optimization (Nelder-Mead method, maximum gradient method, Newtonian methods, conjugate gradient method, constrained step methods, least squares problem).
-Linear programming and integer programming.
+4. Optimization (compulsory for study under the 2022/2023 control template): Unconstrained optimization (Nelder-Mead method, method of maximum gradient, Newtonian methods).
+Linear programming (simplex method) and integer programming.
 (PV027)

 Specialization - Formal analysis of computer systems